nirupam23/Deconfliction-System/README.md

     - Returns mission status and any detected conflicts

 - **Several Drone Conflict Scenario Generators**:
-    - `No Conflic`t: Drones are separated by space or time.
+    - `No Conflict`: Drones are separated by space or time.
-    - `Spatial Conflict: Drones cross paths at the same location and altitude
+    - `Spatial Conflict`: Drones cross paths at the same location and altitude
     - `Head-on, Vertical, Parallel, Multi-drone Intersection`: Different geometric conflict types.
     - `Hovering Conflict`: One drone hovers at a point where another passes.
     - `Temporal Overlap`: Drones share the same path but at different times.